VIOLENCE IN MY FAMILY: WHY SHE STAYED

 Sometimes these questions are asked aloud.
 Other times they remain opaque internal thoughts only.

-Once upon a time, I had these thoughts about my own sister.
+Once upon a time, I had these thoughts about my sister.
 It wasn’t my most shining moment when it comes to the history of compassion.

-I was a teenager when my sister’s relationship of half a decade was revealed to be abusive one.
-Up until that time, most of my knowledge of domestic violence--and of abusive relationships in general-- was shaped by Lifetime channel movies.
+I was a teenager when my sister’s relationship of half a decade was revealed to be an abusive one.
+Up until that time, most of my knowledge of domestic violence--and abusive relationships in general-- was shaped by Lifetime channel movies.

 Tragic but true.

 Battered women were nothing but fictional characters to me.
 Campy sensations portrayed by former 80's sitcom stars.
 They were not members of my own family.

 I hated my sister's abuser, I would've protected and supported her at any cost.
 But genuine support and genuine understanding are two very separate entities.

 I saw her involvement in that relationship as some grand show of weakness.
 Those types of relationships were pathetic and beneath her.